LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 ...
 ```

 The `PROCESS_NAME` is the name of the process the Auto Splitter should look for.
 The Script is inactive while it's not connected to a process.
 Once a process with that name is found, it automatically connects to that process.
 A Process Name should not include the `.exe`.
+Even advanced scripts that use other ways to access the game's memory require a State Descriptor to define which process LiveSplit is supposed to connect to.

 The optional `VERSION_IDENTIFIER` can be any arbitrary string you wish to use.
 Note that the script can define multiple State Descriptors for different processes/games.
 These optional features are extremely useful for emulators.

 `POINTER_PATH` describes a Pointer Path and has two ways to declare:
 ```